 From canes to reading glasses, individuals who are blind rely on various assistive technologies in order to navigate the physical world.
 In order to navigate the digital world and engage and interact with computers and mobile devices, people who are blind rely on assistive technology called screen readers.
 On desktop computers, where the primary input is typically a keyboard and mouse or trackpad, the visual requirements that are required in order to operate a mouse must be overcome.
 Likewise, from a mobile device, where the visual interface requires touch and swipe commands in order to operate the device, an alternative means of access must be provided.
 Enter the assistive technology known as screen readers.

-Screen readers are a software applications that convert text into synthesized speech.
+Screen readers are software applications that convert text into synthesized speech.
 They allow users to hear what content is displaying and being interacted with.
 To navigate, a user avoids the use of the mouse by leveraging keyboards commands or by engaging a braille reader display that provides additional options for those versed in the tactile writing system.
 On mobile devices, specific tap and swipe commands drive the audible user experience.
 Likewise, keyboards or braille reader displays may be connected for a more immersive experience.
 For example, when navigating a website through a web browser on a desktop computer, the screen reader technology will audibly read aloud as the user encounters different elements such as headers, links, and form fields.
 When the screen reader user encounters a link, for example, they may press enter on the keyboard to follow the link.
 The user is provided with a multitude of keyboard commands and shortcuts to interact with their computer or device.

 As it pertains to navigating the web, the screen reader software’s capacity to understand the contents of a website is dependent on the level of accessibility of the website.
-In other words, the extent to which the web developers adhered to coding best practices, in particular, the internationally recognized standards outlined under the W3C’s Web Content Accessibility Guidelines 2.0, will determine how accessible and usable the user experience is for those relying on screen reader technology to engage and interact with the website.
+In other words, the extent to which the web developers adhere to coding best practices, in particular, the internationally recognized standards outlined under the W3C’s Web Content Accessibility Guidelines 2.0, will determine how accessible and usable the user experience is for those relying on screen reader technology to engage and interact with the website.